Uncle Luke (album)

-Uncle Luke is the fifth album released by American rapper Luke.
-It was released on May 14, 1996, on Luther Campbell Music and was mainly produced by Darren "DJ Spin" Rudnick, and Rod XL, with additional production by Frankie Cutlass, Ice Cube and Doug E. Fresh.
-Uncle Luke was a success, peaking at #51 on the Billboard 200 and #8 on the Top R&B/Hip-Hop Albums and spawned a single, "Scarred", which made it to #64 on the Billboard Hot 100 and #7 on the Hot Rap Singles, the song was also turned into a Video.
+Uncle Luke is the fifth studio album released by American rapper Luke.
+It was released on May 14, 1996, via Luther Campbell Music.
+Production was handled by Darren "DJ Spin" Rudnick, Rod XL, Doug E. Fresh, Frankie Cutlass, Ice Cube, Rick Smith Entertainment, Rick & Jody, S.M.K.
+Sean Pross and Todd Terry, with Hiriam Hicks serving as executive producer.
+It features guest appearances from Trick Daddy, Doug E. Fresh, Ice Cube, Lil Hop, The Notorious B.I.G. and Verb.

 Uncle Luke was joint-distributed through Alliance Entertainment Corporation and the Island Black Music division of Island Records (though they weren't directly mentioned in name) and is the first and only Luke solo album released under the temporary new umbrella name, Luther Campbell Music after Luke Records went into bankruptcy, sold its catalog to Joseph "Lil' Joe" Weinberger (ultimately forming Lil' Joe Records) and went under reconstruction.
 The Luke Records name was almost instantly reinstated months later.

+Uncle Luke peaked at number 51 on the Billboard 200 and number 8 on the Top R&B/Hip-Hop Albums chart.
+The single, "Scarred", made it to No. 64 on the Billboard Hot 100 and No. 7 on the Hot Rap Singles chart.